Modern Foreign Languages

 · Students have the opportunity to go on trips to either the Rhineland in Germany, the Opal Coast in France, or Seville in Spain, depending on their language.
 Trips last for five days.

 · All students are encouraged to choose a GCSE in at least one language.

 Key Stage 4 (Year 10-11)

 Languages are optional but we have a very good take-up of languages at Key Stage 4.
-Students can take their first language for GCSE and/or their second language, if they have studied one.
-We are very proud of the excellent results we have achieved in all 3 languages at GCSE.
+We are very proud of the excellent results we achieve in all 3 languages at GCSE.

 Courses and Resources